radiantlogicinc/iddm-lite/documentation/FULL_IDDM_STAGING.md

 The naming context that represents the store's data, if necessary, can be renamed upon import.
 This means that in the staging IDDM it can be called one thing (ie, `ou=staging-store`) and then on the in-store IDDM Lite it can be called something else (ie, `ou=store1`).
 This is a mechanism that is handled by the setup image during IDDM Lite configuration.

+Any context that will be renamed upon import should have as unique a name as possible at the RDN level, because that is the level the rename operation takes place upon.

 WARNING: While this option exists and should work, it is strongly recommended to avoid this approach.
 Context renaming is a complex operation designed specifically for this Home Depot deployment, and it may not be able to handle all configuration permutations.

 ### Promoting Configurations to In-Store IDDM